 Class B. Class B RVs are a bit smaller and more closely resemble a van.
 The smaller size makes them easier to operate, but they also provide slightly fewer amenities compared to Class A.

 Class C. A Class C RV is a slightly shorter version of Class A. These vehicles are a bit easier to drive but offer just slightly fewer amenities.
 However, you’ll still receive many of the same luxuries found in Class A.

 With this information in mind, it’s time to cover what type of RV will require a CDL or other specialized license.

-When it comes to answering, “Do I need a CDL to drive an RV?”, there’s no one right answer.
+When it comes to answering, “Do you need a CDL to drive an RV?” there’s no one right answer.
 RV license requirements truly depend on the type of vehicle and the state you are driving it in.
 We’ll cover a few different scenarios to help you better understand what type of CDL or special license you need to abide by the law.

 What Types of Special Licenses Are Available?

 Before we dive into what type of special license you may need to operate your RV, let’s first cover what types of licenses are even available.